emmercm/igir/docs/dats/fixdats.md

       --output ROMs-Sorted/
     ```

-may produce some fixdats in the `ROMs-Sorted/` directory, if any of the input DATs have ROMs that weren't found in the `ROMs/` input directory:
+This command will produce a fixdat file in the `ROMs-Sorted/` directory for each of the three input DATs that have at least one ROM that wasn't found in the `ROMs/` input directory:

 ```text
 ROMs-Sorted/